DeepMicroscopy/Exact/README.md

 ## Used dependencies

-The ImageTagger relies on the following plugins, libraries and frameworks:
+The exact relies on the following plugins, libraries and frameworks:

 - [Bootstrap](https://getbootstrap.com/)
 - [Django](https://www.djangoproject.com/)